nodejs/lts-schedule/release-schedule-proposal/README.md

 - security fixes
 - V8 update
 - one-time exception granted by the TSC

+Once the beta period is ended, only security fixes and one-time exception granted by the TSC may contain semver-major changes.

 Updating V8 during the Beta period is considered the optimal tradeoff, despite the ABI and API potential breakage, as otherwise the included V8 version would